SystemsApproach/security/systems.rst

-Email has particular characteristics that allow PGP to embed an adequate authentication protocol in this one-message data transmission protocol, avoiding the need for any prior message exchange (and sidestepping some of the complexities described in the previous section).
+Email has particular characteristics that allow PGP to embed an adequate authentication protocol in this one-message data transmission protocol, avoiding the need for any prior message exchange (and sidestepping some of the complexities described in the previous chapter).
 Alice’s digital signature suffices to authenticate her.
 Although there is no proof that the message is timely, legitimate email isn’t guaranteed to be timely either.
 There is also no proof that the message is original, but Bob is